-‘The Bold And The Beautiful’ Spoilers: Sibling Showdown, New Flames & Alliances
+‘The Bold And The Beautiful’ Spoilers: Sibling Showdown, New Flames, Alliances

 Cake wars aside, there are also spoilers that Thomas could find himself in the middle of a sticky fight between Sally and Steffy.
 Thomas has been bumping into Sally.
 There are some speculations that The Bold and the Beautiful is working on a possible romantic plot that involves Sally and Thomas.
 If Thomas leaves the family business to jump over their rival’s fence and he gets entangled with Sally, it is going to be a complicated situation.

-Majority of the soap’s fans are shipping Thomas and Sally together and there is a chance the two is going to be together.
+The majority of the soap’s fans are shipping Thomas and Sally together and there is a chance the two are going to be together.
 This would be a great plot twist for the soap.

 Today on #BoldandBeautiful, Brooke confides in Bill the reason why she left town for so long.
 WATCH FULL EPISODE: https://t.co/uH7iuFPERk pic.twitter.com/w0x5OJ0D5f